ChinthanaJ97/devopsinterntask1/README.md

-designed architecture is shown in image1
+Designed architecture is shown in image1
 ![image1](https://user-images.githubusercontent.com/125088387/227204595-d8f5542a-7282-4ace-8457-c965e6a82a39.png)

-1. Create an amazon ec2  ubuntu instance with a keypair
+1. Created an amazon ec2  ubuntu instance with a keypair
-2. Configure security group allow http ssh https tcp(image2)
+2. Configured security group with allowing http, ssh, https and tcp(image2)
 ![40beeb05-45a8-43d2-bb0b-2310861e19a6](https://user-images.githubusercontent.com/125088387/227209096-1e65565b-1224-4c32-bd70-65f500a9ef9d.jpg)

-4. Connect using private ip via Xshell
+4. Connected to ec2 using private ip via Xshell
-5. Create a python file inside ec2 that display helloworld
+5. Created a python file inside ec2 that display "hello world"
-6. Create a dockerfile to execute the python file
+6. Created a dockerfile to execute the python file
-7. Docker build docker image ball blaa
+7. Dockerfile builds docker image
-8. Then I push it to my docker hub repo
+8. Then docker image was pushed into my docker hub repo
-9. Then I login to docker hub using username password by my ec2
+9. Then logged into my docker hub using username password through my ec2
-10. Then I run a docker container importing image form my docker repo
+10. Then the docker container was run importing image from my docker repo
 11. Now it runs on ec2 localhost:8080 (myip.8080)
-12. Install apache server
+12. Next Installation of apache server was done (Sudo apt-get intall apache2)
-13. Reach to /ect/appche2/sites-available
+13. Reached to /ect/appche2/sites-available
-14. Create docker.conf file and configure reverse proxy and configure domain name into ec2 localhost:8080 , domain name is taken by godaddy
+14. Created a docker.conf file and configured reverse proxy and configured domain name into ec2 localhost:8080 , domain name was purchased from godaddy.com

         <Virtualhost *:80>
             ServerName        http://app.chinthanaa.com/